MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 ## Next steps

 You've set up a simple React dapp that connects to MetaMask, displays an ERC-20 token balance, and performs token transfers.
-Creating a contract instance using `WalletAccount` allows you to interact with smart contracts, retrieve token balances, and execute transactions, enabling more advanced functionality in your dapp.
+Creating a contract instance using `AccountInterface` allows you to interact with smart contracts, retrieve token balances, and execute transactions, enabling more advanced functionality in your dapp.

 You can follow these next steps: